Location of Detector Systems in Neutrino Alley

 NA virtual tour

 Liquid argon (LAr) detectors continue to be instrumental in high energy physics.
 Efforts to reduce thresholds and inform the LAr detector response are crucial for future WIMP searches, long baseline experiments, and CEvNS measurements.

 MARS module has 16 photomultiplier tubes monitoring the signals from interwoven EJ200 scintillator and gadolinium-doped Mylar.
 Paired analyses are done because the neutron will leave two energy depositions in MARS – it will down-scatter and thermalize in the scintillator, then capture on the gadolinium.
 It has been deployed to Neutrino Alley since June of 2017, but it was moved to a new location in January 2019.
-The MARS working group convener is Rebecca Rapp.
+The MARS working group convener is Belkis Cabrera-Palmer.